 By the end of January, our beta crossed two milestones:

-Today, just 4 months into the Jest beta, we have one million proofs demonstrating the promise of messaging games.
+Today, just 4 months into the Jest beta, we have one million proofs demonstrating the promise of messaging apps.

 Results